corda/corda/docs/source/network-bootstrapper.rst

 There is some limited functionality which can be used to make changes to a network, but for anything more complicated consider using a :doc:`network-map` server.

-When running the Network Bootstrapper, all the node information needs to be gathered together in one file directory.
+When running the Network Bootstrapper, each ``node-info`` file needs to be gathered together in one directory.
 If the nodes are being run on different machines you need to do the following:

 * Copy the node directories from each machine into one directory, on one machine
 * Depending on the modification being made (see below for more information), add any new files required to the root directory
 * Run the Network Bootstrapper from the root directory
 * Copy each individual node's directory back to the original machine

+The network bootstrapper cannot dynamically update the network if an existing node has changed something in their node-info, e.g. their P2P address.
+For this the new node-info file will need to be placed in the other nodes' ``additional-node-infos`` directory.
+If the nodes are located on different machines, then a utility such as `rsync <https://en.wikipedia.org/wiki/Rsync>`_ can be used so that the nodes can share node-infos.

 Adding a new node to the network
 --------------------------------